 Drift Alignment is an ongoing series that engages with the complex and contested history of the US-Mexico border through the practices of astrophotography and celestial navigation alongside traditional photography and video.
 The work is driven by an examination of data with respect to the formation of the border, its lasting relationship with colonialism, and the impossibility of visualizing the tragic consequences of immigration enforcement.
 Throughout the series, works oscillate between attempts at precision and its inverse – both subjective experience and mathematical error – in an attempt to build a more poetic understanding of a region that is frequently reduced to stereotype and cliche.

-The series makes use of archival information related to the border surveys of the mid-nineteenth century, sixteenth century Spanish missionary activity, as well as contemporary GIS data for immigrant deaths in Pima County, Arizona.
+The series makes use of archival information related to the border surveys of the mid-nineteenth century, eighteenth century Spanish missionary activity, as well as contemporary GIS data for immigrant deaths in Pima County, Arizona.
 Other imagery comes out of my own experiences living and traveling in the region, as I visit sites tied to my past and present connection with the border, as well as historically significant locations that point to the shifting ways of perceiving and understanding of the lands of southern Arizona and Sonora.

 The work I create examines the ways in which humans define physical space while foregrounding the material qualities of the image itself, and its role in shaping perception of the world around us.
 The feedback loop between imagery and our surroundings creates environments that are both intuitive and strange.
 It is that oscillation between the familiar and the unexpected that is productive for me, and it is the means by which I seek a different experience of the world.